DengJinqiu/Blog/app/views/pages/_preparing_interview.html.md

 * Rotate List
   * C++ modulus have negative result, (a%b+b)%b

+C++
+===

+* Call stack variable will get it's destructor called when get out of scope.

+* Smart pointer: scoped pointer, shared pointer(memory cycle, weak pointer).

+* Call stack has fixed size, which is defined when compile.

+* If you want to call a superclass constructor with an argument, you must use the subclass's constructor initialization list.

+* Destructors are called automatically in the reverse order of construction.
+(Base classes last).
+Do not call base class destructors.

+* Virtual function is dynamic binding.
+Other functions are static binding.
+One thing to be aware of is that if either transmitter or receiver attempted to invoke the storable constructor in their initialization lists, that call will be completely skipped when constructing a radio object.

+* Pure virtual function makes the class it is defined for abstract, it is an abstract function.

+* Virtual inheritance to solve the diamond problem.
+Create only one instance of the virtual based class.
+Virtual based class is constructed first and destroyed last.

 ###02/19/2014
 * Jump Game II
   * Do not need to use DP.
 * Jump Game

+###02/20/2014
+  * 3Sum

+###02/21/2014
+  * Binary Tree Level Order Traversal II
+  * Longest Palindromic Substring
+  * Sudoku Solver
+  * Longest Valid Parentheses

+###02/22/2014
+  * Spiral Matrix
+  * Regular Expression Matching
+  * Sqrt(x)
+    * Check int approximation
+    * Newton's method

+###02/23/2014
+  * Palindrome Partitioning
+  * Sort List
+  * Reorder List
+  * Longest Substring Without Repeating Characters
+    * Map.Entry
+  * Unique Paths
+  * Unique Paths II
+  * Minimum Path Sum
+  * Triangle

+###02/24/2014
+  * Interleaving String